-Nicole earned her PhD in behavioural ecology in Berlin, Germany and the Serengeti, Tanzania.
-She then worked for several years at the Swiss Federal Veterinary Office as a scientific officer and deputy head of the unit dealing with bilateral agreements with the European Union.
-Currently, Nicole is employed at the University of Zurich as a scientific project manager.
+Nicole studied Biology at the ETH Zurich, Switzerland and earned her PhD in behavioural ecology in Berlin, Germany and the Serengeti, Tanzania.
+After her degree in Environmental Law, she then worked for several years at the Swiss Federal Veterinary Office as a scientific officer and deputy head of the unit dealing with bilateral agreements with the European Union.
+Currently, Nicole is employed at the University of Zurich as a scientific programme manager in Ecology.

 Marie-Christine is the mother of a girl affected by SMA.
 She is a member of AFM Board of Directors, AFM international committee and TREAT-NMD Project Ethics Council.